-Hotels.
-Flights.
-Rental cars.
-Food.
-There’s no question that the costs of traveling can really add up for families.
+With everything from overnight accommodations to flights, rental cars, and food to consider, there’s no question that the costs of traveling can really add up for families.
 But there are lots of ways to visit even the most popular family vacation spots and still save money on some of the major components of that trip.

-For family resorts and hotel stays, it starts with shopping around for better prices and choosing hotels that offer special perks (think complimentary breakfasts, free theme park parking, and discounted admission to kid-friendly attractions).
+For family resorts and hotels, it starts with shopping around for better prices and choosing hotels that offer special perks (think complimentary breakfasts, free theme park parking, and discounted admission to kid-friendly attractions).
 Where do you begin, though?
 Here are six tips for saving money when booking a hotel for your family.

 FIND A DEAL: 10 Best Hotel Booking Sites for Cheap Prices